docsforadobe/after-effects-expression-reference/docs/objects/property.md

 `thisLayer.position.nextKey(time)`

 !!! note
-    This functionality was added in After Effects (Beta) 26.0 and is subject to change while it remains in Beta.
+    This functionality was added in After Effects 26.0.

 #### Description